Brand development that increases sales velocity, guaranteed.

 Logo Is Overly Complicated

 Elaborate or intricate graphics can result in a blurry and unmemorable logo.
-The more tiny details the viewer has to process, the less likely those details will have any impact.
+The more tiny details the viewer has to process, the less likely those details are to have any impact.
 Except, of course, to make your product and brand look amateurish.

 Recognizability is essential to successful logo design, and if your logo is too busy or convoluted to stick in the viewer’s mind, it’s a fail.
 Don’t feel too bad, though – even Apple originally made the same mistake.